isomerpages/govtech-gobusiness/_FAQ/1a-general.md

 [1] 75% wage support for aviation, and tourism sectors; 50% for the food services sector, and 25% for all other sectors

 #### **11. If I see a non-essential business continue to operate even though it is not supposed to, what should I do?**
-Please report this business and provide relevant details such as its name, address and relevant evidence (e.g. photographs) to Covid_GoBusiness@mti.gov.sg
+Please report this business and provide relevant details such as its name, address and relevant evidence (e.g. photographs) to <a href = "mailto: covid_gobusiness@mti.gov.sg">covid_gobusiness@mti.gov.sg</a>.

 #### **12. What do I do if I am unable to enter the supermarket/F&B outlets due to long queues?**
 You may consider food takeaways at other F&B outlets or food/grocery delivery services.